1. What is The Wire?

-There's no written constitution and no hardened music policy for inclusion or exclusion.
-The Wire seeks out the best current musics in, and between, all genres; and is committed to investigating music's past as well as its present and future.
-We are a 100 per cent independent operation, owned outright by the staff.
-There is no pressure from a publishing house to compromise our content, and we are at liberty to decide everything that's printed in our magazine - we won't let advertisers, record companies or press agents set the agenda.
+There's no written constitution and no hardened editorial policy for inclusion or exclusion.
+The Wire seeks out the most galvanising current musics in, and between, all genres; and is committed to investigating music's past as well as its present and future.

 5. How can I get hold of The Wire?

 The magazine is available at all good newsagents and record shops in the UK - find a stockist here.
 Click here for distribution details.
 The magazine is also available at large retailers in the US and Japan like Tower, as well as selected, like-minded shops and newsagents in most European countries.
-The best way to get it is to subscribe: you receive your issues ahead of the street date, avoid import charges, and receive free CDs regularly.
+The best way to get it is to subscribe: you receive each new issue by direct mail, save money on the cover price, get access to the complete online archive of back issues, and receive exclusive free CDs and downloads regularly.

-A digital version of the magazine is available via Exact Editions on iPad, iPhone, Kindle Fire, Android and via your web browser.
-All print subscribers get automatic access to the digital version of the magazine.
+A digital edition of the magazine is available via Exact Editions on iPad, iPhone, Kindle Fire, Android and via your web browser.
+All print subscribers get automatic access to the digital edition of the magazine.
 Current print subscribers can set up digital access here.